B21-CAP0075/DeCare-Intro/README.md

 dementia or not.
 Not only that, DeCare will improve the patient’s quality of life by its functionality such as daily exercise guidance, a reminder of their scheduled activities, articles to improve their knowledge, and progress recapitulation.
-Therefore, we conclude that these are our features: Login/Register, Panduan Aplikasi, Deteksi Dini, Jadwal Kegiatan, Olahraga, Artikel, Data Diri.

 ## Selected Theme
 Healthcare